West New York, Hudson County, NJ

 Properties for Urban Commuters and Families

-The residences in West New York cater to those seeking a well-connected urban experience with a strong community feel.
-Whether it's a piece of history to call your own or a sleek, updated unit with a view, the emphasis is on quality living in a location that provides a perfect balance of urban and suburban amenities.
+Whether it's a piece of history to call your own on the bluff or a sleek, updated unit with floor-to-ceiling windows on the river, the emphasis is on quality living in a location that provides a perfect balance of urban energy and residential stability.

 Amenities and Connectivity